drGalapagos/SupportNightmares/Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001.md

 # **Case:**

-Automatic refund process from Google Ads payment profile to bank account triggered by closing the payment profile failed due to the missing option to select “COMPLETE REFUND”, which was mentioned in the first notification e-mail about the refund.
-This document shows an attempt to get help from the support team.
+Automatic refund process from Google Ads payment profile to bank account triggered by closing one of the payments profiles associated with the active advertiser account.
+The legitimate refund initially failed due to the missing option to select “COMPLETE REFUND”, which was mentioned in the first notification e-mail about the refund.
+This document shows an attempt to get help from the "support" team.

 ## **Start date of process:**